 The DreamSF Fellowship is an opportunity for DACA-approved youth to serve San Francisco’s immigrant communities while gaining paid professional experience and training.
 DreamSF Fellows commit to working 20 hours per week on a project-based fellowship with an immigrant-serving nonprofit or public organization.
 Additionally, Fellows receive weekly leadership development and professional skills training and a monthly stipend.
 Please contact Kraig Cook at firstname.lastname@example.org with questions or for more information.

-Please note that the DreamSF Fellowship will prioritize applications from San Francisco residents who have not yet completed a four-year college or university degree.
+Please note that the DreamSF Fellowship will prioritize applications from individuals who live, work or study in San Francisco and who have not yet completed a four-year college or university degree.

 Ideal DreamSF Fellows should possess the following: